 Each year PAAM holds the North American IPMT (International Postgraduate Medical Training), a week-long intensive training course in anthroposophic medicine, currently taught on six different continents and in more than twenty different countries.
 Each year classes are offered for both newcomers and more experienced physicians.
 Inspiring, highly experienced international faculty bring a range of clinical workshops, plus guided small group work focused on refining observation skills, enlivening medical thinking, and exploring the importance of the physicians’ inner life.

-The 2017 IPMT brochure is available now.
-Online registration is now open.
+Online registration for the IPMT is now open.

 Early Afternoon Workshops:

-"Prescribing Movement Therapy", taught by Glenda Monasch, TE
+"Eurythmy Movement Therapy", taught by Glenda Monasch (Advanced Practice Track offering)

 Later Afternoon Workshops:

-"Advanced Topics in Anthroposophic Medicine", taught by Philip Incao, MD (*CME credit is not available for this workshop)
+"The Task of the Anthroposophic Physician in Relation to the Patient’s Biography", taught by Philip Incao (*CME credit is not available for this workshop)

-Up to 33 AMA PRA Category 1 CreditsTM available for Physicians*
+Up to 31.5 AMA PRA Category 1 CreditsTM for Physicians are available.

-This CME activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the Joint Providership of The Institute for Medical Studies (IMS) and Physicians' Association for Anthroposophic Medicine.
+This CME activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through Joint Providership of the Institute for Medical Studies (IMS) and the Physicians' Association for Anthroposophic Medicine.
 The Institute for Medical Studies is accredited by the ACCME to provide continuing medical education for physicians.

-The Institute for Medical Studies designates this live activity for a maximum of 33 AMA PRA Category 1 CreditsTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-The number of credits awarded will vary, depending on workshop selections.
-See the Program Outline and Workshop Descriptions (above) for more specific information regarding available CME credit.
-Participation in the CME process must be selected at the time of registration and requires an additional administrative fee.
+The Institute for Medical Studies designates this educational activity for a maximum of 31.5 AMA PRA Category 1 CreditsTM.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 ...Return to the Training Overview